windysky/richCluster/README.md

 ```

 ## Usage
 The basic flow is as follows.
-A demo can be followed along through the attached vignettes.
+A demo can be followed along in the `tests.R` script in the `/scripts` subfolder.
+All demo data can be found in `/inst/extdata`.

 <img src="https://github.com/user-attachments/assets/f5c857bc-8547-445f-be15-b9a1102f76f4" width="500" height="auto">